 The holidays have a way of making the absence of a loved one feel more acute.
 From reaching out to those who couldn’t make the visit to finding ways to remember those we have lost, coping with an empty seat at the table may not be quite as challenging as you had feared.
-The holidays can be tough when you have loved ones that can’t afford to fly home, that are serving in the armed forces, and family that is long gone.
+The holidays can be tough and bittersweet when you have loved ones that can’t afford to fly home, that are serving in the armed forces, and family that is long gone.
 Finding new ways to celebrate the holiday can help to strengthen bonds and ensure that absent loved ones are not forgotten.

 Toasting the Occasion